COLUMN: The House is in the Mail

 What was this magical book?

 Why the big, fat Sears, Roebuck and Co. catalog.
-With it’s 1,000 pages or so, it was a way of life for many in the United States for decades.
+With its 1,000 pages or so, shopping this way was a way of life for many in the United States for decades.

 It came into existence in the late part of the 19th century and catered to generations of families until mall shopping madness caused its sad, nostalgic death.
 I imagine almost anyone 70 or older has memories of items ordered out of that world-famous catalog.